yongbinfeng/gitbook/README.md

 i realized it might help other people a bit, so i made it public, though i understand there are already all kinds of leetcode solutions and summaries.

+In each page, i put the main points and thoughts there, with the original and optimized code.
+At the bottom, there are some highlighted **notes** where it is easy for me making mistakes.

+My goal is to have about $$O(100)$$ problems here, covering aspects of different types ususally examined during interview.

 Github repo link:

 [https://github.com/yongbinfeng/gitbook](https://github.com/yongbinfeng/gitbook)